Required

 Asbestos Exposure

-Whether a victim was harmed by an occupational disease due to chemical exposure, corporate negligence or any other occupational hazard, the suffering and resulting expenses can be devastating.
-At Baggett McCall, LLC we have extensive experience representing asbestos exposure victims and their families after a Mesothelioma, Asbestosis, COPD, Asbestos-Related Lung Cancer diagnosis or wrongful death.
+Whether a victim was harmed by an occupational disease due to chemical exposure, corporate negligence, or any other occupational hazard, the suffering and resulting expenses can be devastating.
+At Baggett McCall LLC, we have extensive experience representing asbestos exposure victims and their families after a mesothelioma, asbestosis, COPD, or asbestos-related lung cancer diagnosis or wrongful death.

-We understand the devastation that asbestos exposure has caused you and your family, and we will take strategic legal action to hold the negligent parties accountable.
+We understand the devastation that asbestos exposure in Lake Charles has caused you and your family, and our occupational disease attorneys will take strategic legal action to hold the negligent parties accountable.
 Moreover, we will work tirelessly to ensure you and your family receive the maximum compensation.

 Even after its dangers and risks were known, asbestos has been used as a common material in thousands of household and industrial products.
-Inhaling asbestos fibers has been shown to cause a range of serious health conditions, including COPD; asbestosis; lung cancers; and mesothelioma – a condition that inevitably results in death.
-At Baggett McCall, we offer strategic advocacy to protect the rights of asbestos exposure victims and their families.
+Inhaling asbestos fibers has been shown to cause a range of serious health conditions, including COPD, asbestosis, lung cancers, and mesothelioma—a condition that inevitably results in death.
+At Baggett McCall LLC, we offer strategic advocacy to protect the rights of asbestos exposure victims and their families.
 Asbestos exposure can have serious and fatal consequences.
 For victims, once exposed, the damage has already been done.
 Due to latency, the tragic side effects and symptoms may not arise until decades after exposure.

 Commercially, asbestos is a fibrous silicate mineral used in fire-resistant and insulating materials.
 Asbestos also occurs naturally.
 Natural asbestos is a rock-forming mineral with thin, fibrous crystals.

-Natural asbestos deposits can be exposed due to erosion of natural land sources as well as the disruption of large mineral deposits.
-When disturbed, the toxic fibers can become airborne, and can be found in places such as:
+Natural asbestos deposits can be exposed due to the erosion of natural land sources, as well as the disruption of large mineral deposits.
+When disturbed, the toxic fibers can become airborne and can be found in places such as:

 • Outdoor air